giangvo/alfred-source-code-workflow/README.md

 ## Troubles shooting:
 - `Open in IDEA` not work: open workflow dir in terminal and run `chmod +7 idea` (set run permission for idea script)
 - `Open in Sublime` not work: Check if "/usr/local/bin/subl" is existed.
-If not run "ln -s /Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl" to create `subl` command
+If not, run `ln -s /Applications/Sublime\ Text\ 2.app/Contents/SharedSupport/bin/subl /usr/local/bin/subl` to create `subl` command

 ## Know issues
 - Error with paths start with `~`